beatadeleon/ESD_G8T5_PetAdopt/README.md

 You must register as a new user to test out the user-facing features and use a workable email to get the notifications.

-# Notes:
+# Notes (please read this thank you!):
 1. You will need to use the **SAME EMAIL** that you used to **REGISTER** on Pet Adopt when __applying to adopt__ and __booking an appointment on Calendly. (booking page)__

 2. Our Kong worked on our local machine, but **will not work for yours** as we could not figure how to load kong.yml (contains the Kong configurations) in compose.yaml.
 Please comment out all the relevant Kong parts in compose.yaml to ensure that all the services and functionalities will work!
+This means our solution will be tested without our BTL.